-Dental crowns and bridges are permanent restorations that can give you back your oral health, ensure you can chew properly, and protect your surrounding teeth from harm, shifting, and loss.
+Dental crowns and bridges in New Orleans are permanent restorations that can give you back your oral health, ensure you can chew properly, and protect your surrounding teeth from harm, shifting, and loss.

 If you have missing or damaged teeth, seek treatment right away.
 Call New Orleans dentist Dr. Richard Rathke at (504) 528-7800 to find out if a dental crown or dental bridge is right for you.

 We also invite you to look through the questions posted below.
 These are the questions we hear most often from patients seeking tooth replacement solutions in New Orleans.
 If your question is not addressed here, contact Downtown Dental, and a member of our team will be happy to discuss our services with you.

 - Is a dental crown right for me?

 - Is a dental crown a good option for a tooth that is resistant to professional teeth whitening treatments?